-The Trustee has established a strategic benchmark asset allocation as set out below.
+At the time of preparing this Statement, the Trustee has established a strategic target benchmark asset allocation as set out below.
+The table below also sets out an example of a lower risk proposed strategy that the Trustee could potentially adopt as a next step in its progress towards its long-term objectives, subject to appropriate market conditions.
 Full details of the Scheme's current objective and investment benchmark are set out in the Appendix.